Guide to eCommerce PPC Management

 When considering the bids for your products, you should base your decision on the products’ price, profit margin, and conversion rate.
 If you’re new to eCommerce, don’t worry if you don’t know your products’ conversion rate yet — just check out these bidding optimization tips to help you no matter your experience level.

 The best tip we can give is to bid below your budget.
 This allows you to collect data over time to see how well your products sell.
 Then, after a few months with low bids, you can increase the offer on the products that perform the best and lower it for those that don’t perform as well.
-Regularly checking to see which groups are performing well and changing your bids based on their performance is a good practice for optimizing your bids.
+Regularly checking a PPC report to see which groups are performing well and changing your bids based on their performance is a good practice for optimizing your bids.

 Geographic Bid Modifiers